-Unlike some cities, Lakewood isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lakewood are a mix of both white- and blue-collar jobs.
+Lakewood is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lakewood is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Lakewood who work in office and administrative support (16.56%), management occupations (10.60%), and sales jobs (9.96%).
+There are especially a lot of people living in Lakewood who work in office and administrative support (15.86%), sales jobs (11.43%), and management occupations (10.12%).

-In terms of college education, Lakewood is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.30% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Lakewood is somewhat higher than in the average US city of 21.84%: 27.76% of adults 25 and older in the city have at least a bachelor's degree.

-The per capita income in Lakewood in 2010 was $29,981, which is upper middle income relative to California and the nation.
-This equates to an annual income of $119,924 for a family of four.
+The per capita income in Lakewood in 2010 was $29,641, which is middle income relative to California, and upper middle income relative to the rest of the US.
+This equates to an annual income of $118,564 for a family of four.
 However, Lakewood contains both very wealthy and poor people as well.